deaththed0g/AC04-screen-blur-and-dynamic-shadow-removal/README.md

-# Ace Combat 04: Shattered Skies - Screen blur removal PNACH cheats
+# Ace Combat 04: Shattered Skies - Screen blur and dynamic shadow removal

 ## About

-Cheats for PCSX2-qt and 1.6.0 that will disable the screen blur effect that is applied to some cutscenes and missions.
+Cheats for PCSX2-qt and 1.6.0 that will disable the screen blur effect that is applied to some cutscenes and missions as well the dynamic shadow cast on the aircraft's surface.

 The reason for removal is that PCSX2 doesn't yet correctly render the effect causing the issue known as "ghosting", which becomes more prominent as the user plays the game using higher internal resolutions.